 Dr Brookfield's teaching concerned evolutionary and population genetics, statistics, including advanced Bayesian statistics.
 He stopped teaching on retirement in June 2020.

-We have been interested in a variety of projects concerned with how the genome evolves.
-We have recently focused on the evolution of mobile repetitive DNA sequences.
+I have been interested in a variety of projects concerned with how the genome evolves.
+We have focused on the evolution of mobile repetitive DNA sequences.

-Our interests are in the application of evolutionary theory to problems in molecular genetics.
-Currently, our research can be grouped under two main headings:
+My interests are in the application of evolutionary theory to problems in molecular genetics.
+Currently, my research includes

 Evolution of Interspersed Repetitive DNAs

 I have been interested in the evolutionary processes underlying the spread and diversification of mobile genetic elements and their inactive descendants in animal genomes.
 We have demonstrated that the common ancestry of mammalian Class II mobile elements (moving as DNA rather than through RNA intermediates) from a given mammalian genome is almost as old as the initial invasion of the ancestral genome by the element family, suggesting that there has been little turnover in these element families since their initial proliferation (Hellen and Brookfield 2011, 2013a, 2013b).
 In studies of the primate Alu sequence family, we have characterised new subfamilies of elements (Styles and Brookfield 2009), and have demonstrated that there is preferential loss of Alu elements from the most gene-rich areas of ape and human genomes, rather than the preferential retention that was supported by earlier data analyses (Hellen and Brookfield 2013c).

 Styles, P. and Brookfield, J.F.Y.
 (2009) Source gene composition and gene conversion of the AluYh and AluYi lineages of retrotransposons.
 BMC Evolutionary Biology 9: 102